PreAfford: Universal Affordance-Based Pre-Grasping for Diverse Objects and Environments: Methodology

-\paragraph*{Closed-loop Control (optional)} The inference pipeline of \method forms a closed-loop control system that allows for additional pushing actions when a single pre-grasping manipulation fails to achieve a graspable object configuration.
-The process can be described as follows: \begin{enumerate} \item The grasping module first estimates the expected success rate of the grasp $\hat{c}_2$. \item If the score is below the predefined threshold $\theta$, the pre-grasping module forms a manipulation that pushes the object to a new position. \item Go back to step 1 and re-evaluate $\hat{c}_2$ in the new state. \item Repeat steps 2-3 until the $\hat{c}_2$ is high enough to attempt the grasp. \end{enumerate}
+The inference pipeline of \method forms a closed-loop control system, enabling iterative refinement of the object's position to achieve a configuration suitable for grasping.
+This optional feature triggers additional manipulations when an initial pre-grasping action fails to render the object graspable.
+The closed-loop process operates as outlined below: \begin{enumerate}[leftmargin=*] \item The grasping module initially assesses the expected success rate of the grasp, denoted by \( \hat{c}_2 \). \item If \( \hat{c}_2 \) is below a predefined threshold \( \theta \), the pre-grasping module executes a manipulation to reposition the object. \item The system then returns to step 1 to reassess \( \hat{c}_2 \) under the new object configuration. \item This cycle (steps 2 and 3) repeats until \( \hat{c}_2 \) exceeds the threshold, indicating that the object is in a graspable position, at which point an attempt to grasp is made. \end{enumerate}

+This feedback mechanism ensures that the system dynamically adapts to environmental changes, enhancing the likelihood of successful grasping through iterative adjustments.